AlexCC93/ROS2course/docs/source/Installation and software setup.rst

 Installation
 -----------------

-There are plenty of ways to use ROS 2, among the most common ones, there are:
+There are several ways to use ROS 2, including the following common methods:

-- Working with a VM with Linux OS and install ROS 2 on it.
+- Virtual Machine (VM): Use a VM with a Linux OS and install ROS 2 on it.
-- Have Linux host machine or a dual-boot PC and install ROS 2 on it.
+- Linux Host Machine or Dual-Boot PC: Install ROS 2 directly on a Linux host machine or a dual-boot PC.
-- Work completely online with no installation requirements (https://www.theconstruct.ai/).
+- Online Platform: Work entirely online without installation requirements using platforms like The Construct.
-- Using a docker container on a Windows host machine.
+- Docker Container: Use a Docker container to run ROS 2 on a Windows host machine.

 The last option is the one preferred for this course.
 Hence, all the content of this course will be based on a Windows host machine with a Docker installation providing a ROS 2 container; specifically the Humble ROS 2 distribution is utilized.